-The Netwatch mission is to "create a fearless environment" – one where they feel safe and secure in their business or home environment.
-When Netwatch founders Niall Kelly and David Walsh"s mutual friend was viciously attacked after responding to an alarm call in 2002, both men surmised that there must be a security system that ensures an individual would never again have to experience a situation whereby he or she would walk blindly into a real-life crime scenario.
-The incident highlighted starkly for both men the short-comings of traditional security systems.
+The Netwatch mission is to "create a fearless environment" – one where people feel safe and secure in their business or home environment.
+When Netwatch founders Niall Kelly and David Walsh's mutual friend was viciously attacked after responding to an alarm call in 2002, both men surmised that there must be a security system that ensures an individual would never again have to experience a situation whereby he or she would walk blindly into a real-life crime scenario.
+The incident starkly highlighted to both of them, the short-comings of traditional security systems.

 Prompted by this reality, in late 2002, David and Niall decided to research the possibility of devising a pro-active alarm monitoring system, using new video transmission technology.
-After trawling the globe the pair found potential in an Australia based company who specialized in this area, predominantly for military installations.
-The Australian company, impressed with the pairs" tenacity and enthusiasm, agreed to a pilot scheme to modify the technology they use to incorporate the features identified as being critical to a commercial application.
+After trawling the globe, the pair found potential in an Australia-based company who specialised in this area, predominantly for military installations.
+The Australian company, impressed with the pair's tenacity and enthusiasm, agreed to a pilot scheme to modify the technology they use to incorporate the features identified as being critical to a commercial application.